 Tripod heads come in various forms and the type you choose is down to the type of photography you take and often personal preference.
 Ballheads offer the most freedom; while pan and tilt heads allow greater accuracy and their ability to alter just one plane at a time can make them more suitable for panning.
 You'll find all the major series of heads listed here, plus some more specialist ones too.

 Over recent years the ball head has overtaken the traditional three-way head due to their flexibility and often that they are lighter units too.
-More advanced ball heads sometimes offer resistance control to allow for finer adjustment, spirit bubbles for levelling, and quick-release plates for easier attachment.
+More advanced ball heads sometimes offer resistance control to allow for finer adjustment, spirit bubbles for levelling, and all now come with quick-release plates for easier attachment.
+The new universal quick release plates are compatable with 'Arca' Swiss.

 Pan and tilt heads